IRS Computer Glitch Caused By 'Master File' Issue

 "This huge mainframe facility that was truly state of the art, it was really cutting edge, so much so that people would go there almost as tourists to see this amazing display of computing power processing the nation's tax returns," he said.

 But Mihm says being an early adopter ironically led to today's problems at the IRS.
 The agency still uses a computer language from that era called Assembly that few know anymore.
 "It's quite antiquated," he says.
-But Mihm says, with so much of the IRS' data encoded with Assembly, "it's very had to sort of start entirely from scratch and build an entirely new system."
+But Mihm says, with so much of the IRS's data encoded with Assembly, "it's very hard to sort of start entirely from scratch and build an entirely new system."

 It turns out the solution to Tuesday's glitch — which, by the way, occurred in that same West Virginia facility — was something too familiar to anyone who has a balky computer.
 According to the IRS, they simply rebooted the system, although former Commissioner Koskinen says it is a little more complex at the IRS than restarting your PC: "It's not a question of turning the power off and turning it back on, because all of the related systems have to be rebooted and you have to test to make sure that they've all come up appropriately, so a reboot will take several hours."